 I am Joseph Larasha from Amboseli, underneath Mt.
 Kilimanjaro, at the border of Kenya and Tanzania.

 I am a livestock keeper and keep cows, goats, and sheep.
 I keep them as the main source of getting food, money clothing and all other basic needs for my family.
-I am the co-founder of Water is Life Kenya.
 It was not easy to start, but it works now and is helping a big number of people in Kenya to have clean water.

 Watch Joseph's TEDx Talk here: https://www.youtube.com/watch?v=jSop9tpxuWM